Dual Citizenship is The Best Freedom Insurance Money Can Buy – It Could Even be Free

 No Worldwide Taxation

 Certain countries, notably the US, impose a worldwide tax burden on their citizens.
 While it may be possible to use tax planning strategies to avoid this kind of oppressive taxation, it’s still necessary to waste time and reduce privacy by having to file tax returns.
 It’s possible that more countries may follow the US and introduce citizenship-based taxation in the future.

 Having dual citizenship gives you the possibility of renouncing your original citizenship if their rules become too oppressive.
 You then keep the freedom to travel whatever happens.

 Increase Visa Free Travel

-Having a portfolio of passports increases the countries where you can travel without first obtaining a visa.
-For example, if you’re a UK passport holder you can’t travel visa-free to Russia or China.
+Having a portfolio of passports increases the number of countries where you can travel without first obtaining a visa.
+For example, if you’re a UK passport holder, you can’t travel visa-free to Russia or China.
 Both are major countries.
 If you’re able to add a Serbian passport to your portfolio, you’ll add visa-free travel to both Russia and China to your travel options.

-For dozens of options on how you can get a new citizenship without investing millions check out The Free Passport Report.
+For dozens of options on how you can get new citizenship without investing millions check out Second Passport Blueprint.
 This new report goes into detail about how you can get a second passport without spending any money.
 In some cases, without setting foot in the country where you’re getting citizenship.
 This report avoids the expensive options where you have to make a large donation or investment to get a new citizenship.
 It focuses on the citizenships you can get for free.
 Even without being fortunate enough to have an ancestor from another country.